rikumat/chess-engine/documentation/implementation.md

 # Implementation

 ## Classes
-This project is divided into 3 classes: Ai, Board and Engine.
+This project is divided into 3 classes: Ai, MoveGenerator and Engine.
+Ai and MoveGenerator are injected to Engine as arguments.
+Engine is the only class whose methods (.run) are called from Index.

 ### MoveGenerator
 This class is responsible for generating pseudo-legal moves.
 This class is used solely by both the Ai and Engine classes.
 Ai uses MoveGenerator to find moves on each minimax level.
 Pseudo-legal moves are partially legal, meaning disallowing moving through material / on top of own pieces, but doesn't check for checks.
 This means